 Wild Work Farm grows vegetables and fruit in the High Peaks region of the Adirondacks.
-Located on a family farm in Keene Valley, Wild Work produces exceptional products for sale at farmers’ markets and to restaurants and wholesale accounts.
+Located on a family farm in Keene Valley, Wild Work produces exceptional products for sale at farmers’ markets, through a market share program, and to restaurants and wholesale accounts.

-Wild Work envisions a different way of doing business in rural upstate New York.
-We are working towards social, environmental and economic sustainability by providing low-barrier employment to area residents, stewarding farmland in the U.S.’s largest state park, and producing healthy food for the community.
+Wild Work is working towards a different way of doing business in rural upstate New York.
+We have our gaze set towards social, environmental and economic sustainability by providing low-barrier employment opportunities, stewarding farmland in the U.S.’s largest state park, and producing healthy food for the community.